Your Ultimate Guide to Kangaroo Island

 See Remarkable Rocks

 Within Flinders Chase National Park, you’ll find a striking rock formation – one that looks nothing like anything you’ve seen before.
-What seem to be precariously balanced heavy boulders here are Remarkable Rocks – granite rocks formed over many years by the forces of the sea and wind.
-In fact, over a whopping 500 million years, the elements on Kangaroo Island have shaped these fascinating rocks into intriguing shapes.
-Head to Remarkable Rocks with your family, friends or whoever you’re with on KI and explore the nooks and crannies of the impressive boulders.
-Information signs are available along the way.
+What seem to be precariously balanced heavy boulders here are Remarkable Rocks, granite rocks formed over many years by the forces of the sea and wind.

 Meet the wildlife at Kangaroo Island Wildlife Park

-Kids, parents, grandparents – everyone loves a wildlife park.
-Kangaroo Island Wildlife Park in Duncan is no exception to the rule.
-Boasting over 150 species of Native Australian Wildlife and around 600 animals, the wildlife park offers everything you could wish for from a day out with the family.
-Various encounters, feeding sessions and informative talks provided by friendly and knowledgeable staff will help you make your experience even more special.
 Whilst you’re here, don’t forget to ask staff about the Kangaroo Island Koala and Wildlife Rescue Centre.
 Established in response to the tragic bushfires of 2020, KI Wildlife Park has been rescuing animals and raising finds from harsh weather conditions and accidents.
 On your way out, pay a small donation and contribute to the great efforts by the park.

-Go snorkelling or scuba diving
+Go snorkeling or scuba diving

-The sparkling seas surrounding KI will entice you in someway or another.
-Many people like to jump on in with snorkelling or scuba diving gear, in order to discover what lies under the pristine water.
 Of course, when snorkelling there are a few things to take into account when it comes to your safety.
 Firstly, make sure that when you’re out in the water, someone knows that you are there and secondly, check wether conditions before taking the plunge.
 Also, don’t touch any animals, some can sting or bite!
-At Western River Cove in particular, find a collection of amazingly colourful reef fish just east of the beach.

 Visit Hanson Bay Wildlife Sanctuary

 Take a wonderful trip to Hanson Bay Wildlife Sanctuary, a haven for nature lovers on Kangaroo Island.
 Immerse yourself in the pristine beauty of this protected habitat, home to a variety of native wildlife.
 Explore walking trails that wind through lush forests and offer breathtaking coastal views.
-Keep an eye out for koalas, kangaroos, and a plethora of bird species.
-Learn about conservation efforts and engage in eco-friendly experiences that highlight the importance of preserving and appreciating our natural world.

 Explore the seas with KI Ocean Safari

-The sea around Kangaroo Island is teaming with marine life.
-Whilst snorkelling or scuba diving are certainly most immersive and will help you see more underwater life, if it’s winter during your visit, you won’t want to dive into the water!
 Embark on a trip with Kangaroo Island Ocean Safaris and explore the ocean from the comfort of a boat.
 A 75-minute coastal safari featuring a commentary is a great option for anyone with an interest in the ocean and its magnificent creatures.
 See dolphins, seals, eagles and other birdlife as you cruise along the coastline of KI.

-Cafes and restaurants on Kangaroo Island
+Cafes and Restaurants on Kangaroo Island

 Cactus Kangaroo Island